+Products and Portfolio

-Products and Portfolio.
-Farmer Mac serves a vital role in serving rural America by offering liquidity, capital, and risk management tools as a secondary market that help increase the accessibility of financing for American agriculture and rural infrastructure.
-The growth trajectory of Farmer Mac is closely tied to the capital and liquidity needs of the lending institutions serving agriculture and rural infrastructure businesses and the overall financial health of borrowers in these sectors.
-Despite significant increases in market interest rates over the past two years and global and economic volatility, Farmer Mac was able to increase outstanding business volume and net effective spread by 9.8% and 28.0%, respectively, in 2023.
-The increase in outstanding business volume and net effective spread primarily reflects Farmer Mac's effective and active asset-liability and capital management strategies, the diversification of Farmer Mac's business model, and the resiliency of the agriculture and rural infrastructure sectors.
+Farmer Mac serves a vital role in serving rural America by offering liquidity, capital, and risk management tools as a secondary market to help increase the accessibility of financing for American agriculture and rural infrastructure.
+The growth trajectory of Farmer Mac is closely tied to the capital and liquidity needs of the lending institutions serving agriculture and infrastructure businesses and the overall financial health of borrowers in these sectors.
+Even with continued high market interest rates and global and economic volatility, Farmer Mac's outstanding business volume and net effective spread increased 3.7% and 3.8% in 2024 versus 2023, respectively.
+The increase in business volume and net effective spread primarily reflects the diversification of Farmer Mac's business model and the resiliency of the agriculture and infrastructure sectors.

 Several factors continue to influence business volume growth dynamics.
-The rise in market interest rates that have persisted over the past few years has had a direct impact on Farmer Mac's Farm & Ranch product interest rates, and there generally exists an inverse correlation between Farm & Ranch new loan purchase volumes and changes in Farm & Ranch product interest rates, with higher product interest rates slowing portfolio loan prepayments.
-The net effect of these forces contributed to positive Farm & Ranch loan purchase portfolio growth in 2023 as new Farm & Ranch loan purchases outpaced loan prepayments, although the overall net Farm & Ranch loan purchase portfolio growth was below prior years, primarily because of the continued higher product interest rate environment.
-Future changes in monetary policy and sustained elevated product interest rates are anticipated to influence the demand for Agricultural Finance mortgage loans and the pace of repayments.
-Farmer Mac experienced significant momentum in its wholesale finance product during 2023, driven by volatile market credit spreads resulting in greater liquidity and diversification needs from our counterparties.
-This momentum could continue into 2024 and will be determined by market interest rates and credit spreads, overall economic conditions, and the relative value of Farmer Mac's products versus the broader market.
-Corporate AgFinance loan purchases and unfunded commitments increased 12.9% in 2023 to \$1.4 billion despite volatile transaction velocity throughout 2023 due to market and economic uncertainty.
-The Rural Infrastructure Finance segments showed substantial business volume growth in 2023, driven by counterparty demand for wholesale funding, increased investment activity in telecommunications and rural broadband borrowers, and additional financing for renewable energy projects.
-Finally, Farmer Mac increased assets under management through the expansion of its servicing platform through loan pool purchases and purchases of loan servicing rights for loans owned by other entities.
+The persistently elevated market interest rates have had a direct effect on Farmer Mac's Farm & Ranch product interest rates, and there generally exists an inverse correlation between Farm & Ranch new loan purchase volumes and changes in Farm & Ranch product interest rates, with higher product interest rates slowing portfolio loan prepayments.
+Also, a tightening agricultural economy is creating the need for additional liquidity and working capital needs for borrowers managing through this agricultural cycle.
+The net effect of these forces contributed to positive Farm & Ranch loan purchase portfolio growth in 2024.
+Future changes in monetary policy, sustained elevated product interest rates, and the financial health of borrowers are anticipated to influence the demand for Agricultural Finance mortgage loans and the pace of repayments.
+Farmer Mac experienced a decrease in wholesale finance volume during 2024, driven by slower market loan growth and a tightening of market credit spreads that resulted in less liquidity and diversification needs from our counterparties.
+Any future growth will likely be influenced by market interest rates and credit spreads, overall economic conditions and loan growth opportunities, and the relative value of Farmer Mac's products versus the broader market.
+Corporate AgFinance loan purchases and unfunded commitments increased 14.4% in 2024 versus 2023.
+The Infrastructure Finance segments showed significant business volume growth in 2024, increasing over \$1 billion, or 13.3%, to \$9.0 billion in 2024 versus 2023.
+Business volume in Infrastructure Finance was strong across most products and segments in 2024, primarily driven by increased financing activity for renewable energy projects and broadband infrastructure in response to continued strong demand for renewable power generation and storage and data center investments.

-Opportunities for profitable future growth include Farmer Mac's crucial role in alleviating liquidity, equity capital, and return-on-equity capital challenges faced by agricultural and rural infrastructure lenders.
-The suite of offerings encompasses loan and portfolio purchases, participations, guarantees, LTSPCs, wholesale funding, and securitizations.
+Opportunities for profitable future growth include Farmer Mac's potential role in alleviating liquidity, capital, and return-on-equity capital challenges faced by agricultural and infrastructure lenders.
+The suite of Farmer Mac's offerings encompasses loan and loan portfolio purchases, participations, guarantees, LTSPCs, wholesale funding, and securitizations.
+In 2024, Farmer Mac purchased from a single agricultural lender two pools of Farm & Ranch loans with an aggregate outstanding principal balance of \$179.2 million.
 Ongoing business and product development efforts continue to attract institutional investors and nontraditional lenders, resulting in the diversification of Farmer Mac's customer base and product set, potentially generating increased product demand from new sources.
-Farmer Mac's improved loan servicing capabilities enhance our loan portfolio purchase value proposition, adding new product offerings to an increasingly diverse customer base.
+Farmer Mac's expanded loan servicing capabilities enhance our loan portfolio purchase value proposition, adding new product offerings to an increasingly diverse customer base.